ssfsx17/sky-islands/core.md

 - Type: Touch
 - Range: 5 feet
 - Target: Single
+- Mapless: One ally in the same row
 - Restore an amount of health to the target equal to your Hexenkraft Techs skill rating.
 The visual effect is derived from the element used.

 **Heal Ray**: